-With a glorious long weekend stretched out in front of us, it is easy to fixate on the fun parts, the food, the socializing and for many, the fireworks.
+With a glorious long weekend stretched out in front of us, it is easy to fixate on the fun parts, such as the food, the socializing, and for many, the fireworks.
 But the Fourth Of July can be dangerous for dogs.
 In addition to the regular holiday dangers (eating something toxic, stress due to a crowd of people, and an increased chance of an unnoticed exit) fireworks can wreak havoc with a dog’s mindset.

 While my dogs don’t seem to mind fireworks, they skip our local fireworks display because there are too many people and other dogs there.
 I feel that for my crew, the risks outweigh the potential fun.